 Enable GPS from setting or top toggle bar menu.

 Now open then GPS Co-ordinate apps in mobile.

-Make sure you are in open area GPS will not work on indoor so only take GPS to coordinate on the open area where GPS can connect to the satellite and give you correct co-ordinate at the point you stand.
+Make sure you are in an open area GPS will not work on indoors so only take GPS to coordinate on the open area where GPS can connect to the satellite and give you the correct co-ordinate at the point you stand.

 You will coordinate like this.
 See the below image.
 Save coordinate with location name.